 While some retailers have separate campaigns for the two holidays, consumers treat Thanksgiving weekend as a four-day opportunity to get ahead on their holiday shopping.
 Next year, marketers should plan to implement a more hybrid strategy that drives customers to engage in offline and online sales deals throughout Thanksgiving weekend.

 Retailers currently spend 25% of ad budgets on Black Friday weekend, so it’s important to generate the right mix of online and offline sales opportunities for optimal impact.
-Measurement in 2018 is an integral component to setting the optimal ad strategy for Black Friday-Cyber Monday in 2019.
+Measurement in 2018 is an integral component to setting the optimal ad strategy for Black Friday and Cyber Monday marketing campaigns in 2019.
 Ensure your teams have the right platforms and data to make informed decisions about what’s working and what’s not so they can apply what they learned this year to other busy shopping seasons, and optimize in the moment.

 Bring on the beacons

 Remember Macy’s Black Friday Walk In and Win game back in 2015?
 This beacon-powered marketing campaign offered in-store shoppers opportunities to win prizes by playing the game on mobile.
 They encouraged holiday shoppers to engage with the app and Macy’s digital experience in store.

 If in-store beacon-triggered moments powered by geo-targeting aren’t part of your thinking for 2019, they should be, as Forrester found that 82% of shoppers make purchasing decisions in-aisle.
 A successful ad push at the right moment means that your consumer spends less time waffling on what to get her great aunt and gets a better deal—just the right touch of personalization that can boost your holiday sales.